Aggravated DUI in San Diego

 DUI with Passenger Under the Age of 14

 If you were arrested for DUI with a minor under the age of 14 in the vehicle, you will be subject to an increased sentence.
 The additional jail time can range from 48 hours to 90 days, depending on if you have previous DUI convictions.
 In addition to an increased sentence for the DUI charge, the state can also bring a charge for the separate crime of Child Endangerment.
 Child Endangerment can be brought as either a misdemeanor or a felony, and can carry an additional sentence of up to 6 years in state prison.

 Refusing to Take a Breath or Blood Test After DUI Arrest

 Many California drivers are not aware that by obtaining their driver’s license they have given “implied consent” to submit to a breath or blood test if lawfully arrested for DUI.
 Even so, arrestees can still decline to be tested.
 While declining might seem like the right move at the time, keep in mind that in can lead to several additional penalties.
-Refusal to take a breathalyzer or to allow a blood test at the time of arrest could lead to 48 hours in the county jail and a mandated 9-month alcohol program.
+Refusal to take a breathalyzer or to not allow a blood test at the time of arrest could lead to 48 hours in the county jail and a mandated 9-month alcohol program.
 Further, the Department of Motor Vehicles (DMV) can suspend your driver’s license for a minimum of one year.
 If you declined to submit to a test after your arrest, make sure you have an attorney who knows the law, and knows how to protect your rights.
-The attorneys at out firm will make sure that you are not taken advantage of.
+The attorneys at our firm will make sure that you are not taken advantage of.